anjalisarawgi/awesome-nepali-llm/README.md

 - [Notes](#applications)
 - [Contributions](#contributions)

+## Nepali Language Specifics (source: [wikipedia](https://en.wikipedia.org/wiki/Nepali_language))
+Speakers: 32 million
+Language Family: Indo Aryan family (more specifically, Eastern Pahari) Currently majorly spoken in: Nepal, India (Sikkim, West Bengal) Language code: ne, nep, npi
+Script: Devangiri Script

+## Old Nepali vs Modern Nepali
+1. Old Nepali (Prachin Nepali):
+A version of Khasa Prakrit
+Heavily dependent on Classical Sanskrit
+It retained many formal or classical terms which are not common in modern usage Usually used in legal, religous or political documents Very complex in structure and high honorfics (formalities) Uses Devangiri Script variations and spellings

+3. Modern Nepali
+The next step from Khasa Prakrit
+Has alot of similar words from Hindi, English too
+Has formalized and standardized variations and spellings whichsmakes it simpler

+Note: Khara Prakrit is a language build from sanskrit
 ## Datasets

 | Title | Source | Paper | Use Case | Notes | Size |